Class Hirb::Helpers::Table

 :headers

 A hash of fields and their header names.
 Fields that aren’t specified here default to their name.
-This option can also be an array but only for array rows.
+When set to false, headers are hidden.
+Can also be an array but only for array rows.

 A hash of fields and their maximum allowed lengths.
-If a field exceeds it’s maximum length than it’s truncated and has a … appended to it.
-Fields that aren’t specified here have no maximum allowed length.
+Maximum length can also be a percentage of the total width (decimal less than one).
+When a field exceeds it’s maximum then it’s truncated and has a … appended to it.
+Fields that aren’t specified have no maximum.

 :max_width